tytydraco/yessleep/out/You_Dont_Want_to_Know_What_Happened_to_Al_Blank_Part_1.md

 About a week after the book came out, Al had a psychotic episode.
 He got violent at home with Becca, and accused her of colluding with his own mother in conspiring against him or trying to kill him.
 He then proceeded to try to take his own life, failed, and subsequently went through a prolonged treatment for schizophrenia.

 It was around this point that he cut off all contact with me, and indeed with nearly everyone else he knew.
 Becca would pick up when I would call, telling me he wasn't available, or it wasn't a good time.
-I didn't know whether to trust her, until one day when he picked up himself and told me he didn't want me to call again.
+I would keep checking in periodically, until one day when he picked up himself and told me he didn't want me to call again.

 The last time I heard about Al was from a mutual friend, at a high school reunion many years ago.
 Al had cut him off too, but his wife knew someone in Becca's immediate family.
 They'd told him that Becca had gotten herself a divorce after Al displayed further bouts of unexplained rage.